vesper-framework/vesper/docs/javascript/entity-relations.md

 }
 ```

-If you are using TypeORM then you define two entities - `Post` and `Category` and create a many-to-many relation between them:
+With TypeORM you define two entities - `Post` and `Category` and create a many-to-many relation between them:

 ```javascript
 import {EntitySchema} from "typeorm";